datalad-handbook/book/docs/basics/101-127-procedures.rst

 some clever people decided to assist with these tasks, and created pre-configured *procedures* that process datasets in a particular way.
-These extensions can be shipped within DataLad or its extensions, lie on a system, or can be shared together with datasets.
+These procedures can be shipped within DataLad or its extensions, lie on a system, or can be shared together with datasets.

 One of such procedures is the ``text2git`` configuration.